Hydraallen/lvim/README.md

 - I use [onedark](https://github.com/olimorris/onedarkpro.nvim) theme as I also used it for VSCode.

-You can change it to zenburn or tokyonight by editing [`config.lua`](https://github.com/Hydraallen/lvim/blob/main/config.lua)
+You can change it to zenburn or tokyonight by editing [`config.lua`](https://github.com/Hydraallen/lvim/blob/main/config.lua).
+Or if you want to use the default theme of lunarvim, you can just delete all the following lines.

 ```lua
 lvim.colorscheme                                  	= "zenburn"   -- https://github.com/jnurmine/Zenburn